Introduction

 By default, the water model allows transmission main and distribution main to be on both the high-pressure outlet and low-pressure inlet of a pump.
 This means you must use the terminal connection tool when connecting a main to a pump station to assign it to the right terminal.

-This will ensure that transmission mains are always connected to the high-pressure outlet.
-This also automatically connects mains to the correct side of the pump, meaning you don’t have to use the terminal connection tool to resolve the error.
+This will ensure that transmission mains are always connected to the high-pressure outlet, automatically connect them to the correct side of the pump.
+Because distribution mains can be connected to either terminal, you must still use the Modify Terminal Connections pane to specify that in this instance, this distribution main is connected to the low-pressure inlet.

 Move one of the features